splattner/cloudscale-cloud-controller-manager/README.md

 This deployment example uses `kubeadm` to bootstrap an Kubernetes cluster, with [flannel](https://github.com/coreos/flannel) as overlay network agent.
 Feel free to adapt the steps to your preferred method of installing Kubernetes.

-These deployment instructions are designed to guide with the installation of the `hcloud-cloud-controller-manager` and are by no means an in depth tutorial of setting up Kubernetes clusters.
+These deployment instructions are designed to guide with the installation of the `cloudscale-cloud-controller-manager` and are by no means an in depth tutorial of setting up Kubernetes clusters.
 **Previous knowledge about the involved components is required.**

 Please refer to the [kubeadm cluster creation guide](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/), which these instructions are meant to argument and the [kubeadm documentation](https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm/).

 1. The cloud controller manager adds its labels when a node is added to the cluster.
 This means we have to add the `--cloud-provider=external` flag to the `kubelet` before initializing the cluster master with `kubeadm init`.
 To do accomplish this we add this systemd drop-in unit:
-`/etc/systemd/system/kubelet.service.d/20-hcloud.conf`
+`/etc/systemd/system/kubelet.service.d/20-cloudcale.conf`

 ```
 [Service]